A group of Charlotte-area hunters have created their own method to solve our region’s growing coyote problem – a statewide coyote hunting tournament.

 The town of Tega Cay near Rock Hill has even hired a professional company to come in and set traps to try to deal with their coyote problem, although so far, they’ve only been able to catch 4 coyotes.

 Local sportsman and owner of 704Outdoors.tv thinks he has the best solution to the problem – a statewide coyote tournament.
-Last month he successfully organized the 4th annual Carolina Coyote Classic tournament, which resulted in 51 coyotes being killed.
+Next month he will be organizing the 7th annual Carolina Coyote Classic tournament.

 What do you think about our local Coyote tournament?